 During the 1930's the Loring expanded to include a variety of "talkies" films, as sound was added to the first motion pictures.
-With the television becoming a household item in the 1950's, and the Minneapolis streetcar system being overtaken by the new bus tycoon, The Loring officiall closed as a public movie theatre.
-It was purchased by private owners who used it for community activities, variety shows and as a church.
+With the television becoming a household item and the Minneapolis streetcar system being overtaken by the new bus tycoon, The Loring officially closed as a public movie theatre in 1952.
+It was purchased by private owners to start a new church under the leadership of Rev. Russel Olson and Paul Olson named the Minneapolis Evangelistic Auditorium, and later, Evangel Temple until 1982.

-Significant rennovations werecompleted in the 1980's to transform the Loring Theatre into a performing arts venue for concerts and variety shows under the Cricket Theatre Company.
-It was during this era that the name was changed to The Music Box Theatre.
+Significant renovations were completed in the 1980's under the Cricket Theatre Company, when the name was changed to The Music Box Theatre.
 Throughout the 1990's the Music Box hosted the highly-caffeinated comedy Triple Espresso for nearly two decades.
 In 2016 the Music Box Theatre was purchased by Wooddale Church who has invested in restoring the historic property to preserve and enhance the legacy of the theatre and its impact in Minneapolis.
-The Music Box Theatre is now open for a variety of performing arts, community development programs and is home to Wooddale Church's Loring Park campus.
-The future is bright for this amazing landmark theatre in downtown Minneapolis!

 The Music Box theatre is conveniently located in downtown Minneapolis at the intersection of 14th St. and Nicollet Ave.